iasad12/whatsapptranscripttopdf/README.md

   Converts your WhatsApp text transcripts (copied or uploaded) into a formatted chat view.

 - **Markdown & Syntax Highlighting:**
-  Utilizes [Marked](https://github.com/markedjs/marked) and [Highlight.js](https://highlightjs.org/) to support Markdown formatting and code block highlighting within messages.
+  Makes use of [Marked](https://github.com/markedjs/marked) and [Highlight.js](https://highlightjs.org/) to support Markdown formatting and code block highlighting within messages.

 - **Filtering Options:**
   Easily filter messages by sender and date range to view specific portions of the chat.